mihai2000q/Repertoire/README.md

 ## Get Started

+To get started on the application, you need:
+- the main server
+- the authentication server
+- the storage server
+- the UI
-To get started on the application, you need the server, the storage, the UI and one of the platforms up and running.
+- and one of the platforms up and running

 IF you have Go and Node installed, you can take the shortest route.
 Fire the following shell script: `startup-web.sh` or `startup-desktop.sh`.